KPushpaja/Group-4/README.md

 - Optionally, break down by item type or category to see if trends differ by product

 ## Manipulations Added:
+No manipulations or additional calculations were performed on the dataset prior to or during the analysis.
+The data was used exactly as originally provided.
+This approach ensured that the results reflected the raw values without any transformations, filtering, or preprocessing steps.
+Since the dataset was already complete and in a suitable format for analysis, no further adjustments were necessary.
+The only manipulation we had was the data type, we changed the data type for item code from number to varchar.

 ## Analysis and Results:

 - Question 1:

 - Question 2:
 <img width="1401" height="571" alt="image" src="https://github.com/user-attachments/assets/6fd1af56-88ca-47a9-a0bf-1eac8758743a" />

+These results help us understand that if there is a correlation between seasons and sales, and which seasons have a huge impact on the industry and the demand surges during festive seasons.
+This shows that the company could concentrate on promoting their products during the rest of the year.
+The sales during the year 2019 was the highest and the warehouse sales were always comparatively higher than the retail sales.
+Both of our questions help the company improve sales as we understand the demand and concentrate the marketing efforts of the industry to improve sales.
+They also help us understand how the industry work and the market trends in the industry.

 ## Snowflake links: